HBalable/atd-apprentice-module-summaries/unit_11_linux.md

 ```

 #### cat
-"cat", short for concatonate, displays the contents of text files.
+"cat", short for concatenate, displays the contents of text files.

 ```
 ~ >>> cat Downloads/file1.txt